 - After the resting time, divide the dough into four parts.
 Take a piece of dough, and leave the others covered so they do not dry out.

 - Lightly flatten the piece of dough with your hands, pressing it on the floured work surface.
-Then, turning the handle of the pasta machine, start rolling it, going from the lowest number on the wheel (1) that is the widest roller thickness of the pasta machine, gradually going up one number, until you have a rather thin pasta sheet (5).
+Then, turning the handle of the pasta machine, start rolling it, going from the lowest number on the wheel (1) that is the widest roller thickness of the pasta machine, gradually going up one number, until you have a rather thin pasta sheet (5 or 6).
 Pass the sheet a couple of times through the rollers at each number.
 Since ravioli are made with two overlapping pasta sheets, it is better to have a thin dough.

 - When the pasta sheet is at the desired thickness, cut it in half using a knife.
 One one half add 1 teaspoon of filling, leaving a space of about 2 fingers in between.

 - Cover with the other half sheet and with your fingers press the dough around the filling to remove as much air as possible.
-Do not let the pasta sheet dries out.
+Do not let the pasta sheet dry out.
 It is important to make the ravioli one sheet at a time, as soon as they are rolled out.

 - Adjust with salt and pepper, and add the basil leaves.